For all RAVEN updates, activities and articles related to climate change and energy options, click here.

-Everyone involved in the RAVEN project wants to see New Brunswick transition to a green (sustainable, low-carbon) economy.
-We are particularly interested in how this can happen in rural communities in the province.
+Everyone involved in the RAVEN project wants New Brunswick to transition to a green (sustainable, low-carbon) economy.
+We are interested in how this can happen in rural communities in the province.

-Extreme weather events are becoming much more common across New Brunswick.
-Over the past few years, many rural communities, especially on coastal areas and near inland waterways, have experienced flooding and storm surges.
-Many rural activists and local public sector organizations are working on adapting to these and related changes in their communities and regions.
+Extreme weather events are becoming more common across New Brunswick, with many rural communities experiencing flooding and storm surges.
+Rural activists and local public sector organizations are working on adapting to these and related changes in their communities and regions.
 Some are also actively mitigating climate change by taking steps to reduce their carbon footprint.